DS4SD/docling/README.md

 * ⚡ Converts any PDF document to JSON or Markdown format, stable and lightning fast
 * 📑 Understands detailed page layout, reading order and recovers table structures
 * 📝 Extracts metadata from the document, such as title, authors, references and language
-* 🔍 Optionally applies OCR (use with scanned PDFs)
+* 🔍 Includes OCR support for scanned PDFs
 * 🤖 Integrates easily with LLM app / RAG frameworks like 🦙 LlamaIndex and 🦜🔗 LangChain
+* 💻 Provides a simple and convenient CLI

 ## Installation